 The callout is open to anyone from a background that is underrepresented in the film and cultural sector (for example you are from a community that experiences racism, you are neurodiverse, you are from the LGBTQIA+ community, you did not go to university, you had free school meals as a child or you are a disabled person).
 There is currently a lack of diversity within film exhibition, and we’re committed to change by taking steps towards a more inclusive, interesting, and representative cultural sector.

-This year we would like to specifically address the underrepresentation of Black curators and exhibitors in the film and cultural sector.
-Two projects will be selected for Flatpack 2023, one of which is open only to Black curators, exhibitors, artists and creatives.
+As we did last year, we would like to specifically address the underrepresentation of Black curators and exhibitors in the film and cultural sector.
+Two projects will be selected for Flatpack 2024, one of which is open only to Black curators, exhibitors, artists and creatives.

 All applicants must be based in the UK.